 I am still eating clean 80% of time, the rest 20% I eat what there is to eat.
 We still eat a lot of organic.
-I started What I Ate Weekend series just to show people that this is what it is for realz.
 I mean, we still eat VERY clean but I do buy an occasional salami for kids for lunches, organic ice cream with sugar instead of making my own with honey, sprinkles for Christmas cookie making.

 Because I am too tired to go to 10 different stores to get best ingredients possible.
 Tired to make dinner some nights.
 Want to relax with friends and at restaurants where I have less control over food.
 Want to let it all go sometimes.
 However, I still make best choices possible most of the times.
 At restaurants, I wouldn’t order fries, pasta or burger because I just don’t crave it!
 I order salads, quinoa bowls, lean protein etc.

 But the main thing is that I let go off my fears of eating something that might contain sugar or white flour.
 I eat a bit of it and I am good.